UWrc/UWrc.github.io/docs/hyak101/python/overlay.md

 :::

-The command to run our container is rather long, and there's two different ways we might call it (one for read-write, one for read-only), so we've made two short scripts to lauch the container with overlay, which we want you to copy into your working directory:
+The command to run our container is rather long, and there's two different ways we might call it (one for read-write, one for read-only), so we've made two short scripts to launch the container with overlay, which we want you to copy into your working directory:

 ```js
 cp /sw/hyak101/python/launch-container.sh .